ClemsonRSRG/jetbrains-plugin-resolve/README.md

 ![Code gen](resources/images/generate-code.png)

-By default, generated code will get written to `\gen` at which point, then can be executed by simply creating a java run configuration.
+By default, generated code will get written to `\gen` at which point, it can be executed by simply creating a standard java run configuration.
 After this, execution results will display as usual in the IDE's terminal:

 ![Output console](resources/images/compiler-output.png)